 Darwin accommodation isn’t cheap.
 You are looking at upwards of $250 AUD a night and to be honest, many of the hostels leave much to be desired.
 Finding a middle ground can be a little challenging, especially in terms of eco-friendly places within the city.

-Here are a few suggestions of descent hotels you can find in the city:
+Here are a few suggestions of decent hotels you can find in the city:

-The Darwin Central Hotel is the most budget-friendly for a low-impact choice.
+The Rydges Darwin Central Hotel is the most budget-friendly for a low-impact choice.
 The location is about as good as it gets, right on Mitchell Street and only a five-minute walk to the waterfront.
+All rooms feature city news, free wifi and a mini fridge, individually controlled air conditioning, and coffee/tea maker.

-The Darwin Central Hotel was built using “eco-engineering,” meaning it is more energy-efficient and costs about $189 AUD per night.
+Restaurants, bars, and shops are an easy walking distance away, and the onsite Salvatores Cafe offers breakfast and room service.
+The Darwin Central Hotel was built using “eco-engineering,” meaning it is more energy-efficient, and rates start at about $130 AUD per night.

 Another option is the Doubletree by Hilton on the Darwin Esplanade.
-This is a more luxurious option but you will be rewarded with ocean views!
+This is a more luxurious option, but you will be rewarded with ocean views!
+This hotel features a large outdoor pool surrounded by a tropical garden and an onsite restaurant that specializes in Mediterranean dishes influenced by ingredients from the Northern Territory.

 Hilton has been implementing many international policies allowing them to improve the way they operate in terms of protecting the environment and being socially responsible.

 Globally, they are committed to reducing their carbon footprint and donating to various social programs.
-The price per night starts at $250 AUD.
+The price per night starts at around $220 AUD.

 Bamurru Plains